Lars Duening

 Other hobbies and interests:

-Recreational off-road triathlete, recreational paintball player, computer geek, cooperative SciFi writer (kinda), enthusiast of loud rhythmic music.
+Recreational paintball player, computer geek, cooperative SciFi writer (kinda), home brewer, enthusiast of loud rhythmic music.

 Other stuff:

-And one day I'll do a Marathon in the Himalaya.
+My dream: one day to do a Marathon in the Himalaya.

 |